joshmfrankel/joshmfrankel.github.io/_posts/2019/2019-06-28-don-t-let-the-null-bytes-bite.md

 tags:
 - Rack
 - Ruby
+- RSpec
 ---

 Have you ever encountered `Argument error "string contains null byte"`?
 What this means is that a null byte character `\u0000` was sent as a part of the request body.
 This can indicate a malicious request from someone trying to probe your application for vulnerabilities.
 So how can you avoid the stinging byte of invalid characters?
 Rack to the rescue!
 <!--excerpt-->